 Balance is key for us all to prosper and sustain.
 We can be out of balance for a moment, but if we are out for too long, we grow chronic conditions in ourselves, our team, our business, our community and our environment.
 We become sick and may accelerate towards the end of our life here on earth.

-To learn, and so instead move forward in a direction of positive health and sustainability, and to continuously bring ourselves to better dynamics of play and performance, we must therefore always consider the gap between the demand on ourselves and our competence (capability and capacity) to meet this demand.
+To learn, and so instead move forward in a direction of positive health and sustainability, and to continuously bring ourselves to better dynamics of play and performance, we must therefore always consider the gap between the demand on ourselves and our competence (ability and capacity) to meet this demand.

 Tied closely to this seeking of balance are the concepts of queue and trust, in that a queue limit flow and take us off balance, and over time causes us to grow mistrust in ourselves, each other and our environment.
 Unchallenged queues are what drown us in fear and pretend, and accelerate our way into “the Land of Doom”.